xMartin/php-introduction/13_where_to_go_from_here.md

 ## Learn about Databases

 Most web applications read from and write to some kind of database, most commonly relational databases like MySQL.
-But things non-relatinal DBs like CouchDB are often a good option.
+But things non-relational DBs like CouchDB are often a good option.
 For most databases, there are packages available via Composer to communicate with them.
 Just try a search on [packagist.org](https://packagist.org).

 ## Continue learning about PHP